-A '2010 cohort' student is a new system student who:
+A '2010 cohort' student is a student who:

-- is an eligible student and who started their present course on or after 1st September 2010 and before 1st September 2011, other than: - 1) a '2010 gap year' student; - 2) an eligible student who started the present course on or after 1st September 2010 and before 1st September 2011 where that course is an end-on course following on from a course that - started before 1st September 2010; or - started before 1st September 2011 and in relation to which the student is a '2010 gap year' student; or - 3) an eligible student who started the present course on or after 1st September 2010 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which the student began - - before 1st September 2010; or - before 1st September 2011 and in relation to which the student is a '2010 gap year' student; - Eligibility for support will be similar to 'new system students who are neither 2010, 2011 nor 2012 cohort' as detailed throughout this guidance chapter with some exceptions.
-'2010 cohort' students are not entitled to tuition fee grant (regulation 19(6) but may be entitled to the Assembly Learning Grant of £5,000 (regulation 40), depending on individual circumstances.
-For '2010 cohort' ITT students, see pages 57-58 of this guidance for changes to support (regulations 2 and 4).
+- is an eligible student and who started their present course on or after 1st September 2010 and before 1st September 2011, other than: - o a '2010 gap year' student; - o an eligible student who started the present course on or after 1st September 2010 and before 1st September 2011 where that course is an end-on course following on from a course that - started before 1st September 2010; or - started before 1st September 2011 and in relation to which the student is a '2010 gap year' student; or - an eligible student who started the present course on or after 1st September 2010 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which the student began - - before 1st September 2010; or before 1st September 2011 and in relation to which the student is a '2010 gap year' student;

+'2010 cohort' students are not entitled to new fee grant (regulation 16) but may be entitled to the Welsh Government Learning Grant of £5,161 (regulation 36), depending on individual circumstances.

-A '2011 cohort' student is a new system student who:
+A '2011 cohort' student is a student who:

-- is an eligible student and who begins their present course on or after 1st September 2011 and before 1st September 2012, other than: - 1) a '2011 gap year' student;

-2) an eligible student who started the present course on or after 1st September 2011 where that course is an end-on course following on from a course that

-- started before 1st September 2011; or
+- is an eligible student and who begins their present course on or after 1st September 2011 and before 1st September 2012, other than: - a '2011 gap year' student; - o an eligible student who started the present course on or after 1st September 2011 where that course is an end-on course following on from a course that - started before 1st September 2011; or

-- started before 1st September 2012 and in relation to which the student is a '2011 gap year' student; or

-3) an eligible student who started the present course on or after 1st September 2011 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which he or she began-

-- before 1st September 2011; or - before 1st September 2012 and in relation to which the student is a '2011 gap year' student; - Eligibility for support will be similar to 'new system students who are neither 2010, 2011, nor 2012 cohort', as detailed throughout this guidance chapter with some exceptions.
-'2011 cohort' students will not be entitled to tuition fee grant (regulation 19(6)) but might be entitled to the higher Assembly Learning Grant of £5,600 (regulation 41), depending on individual circumstances.
+- started before 1st September 2012 and in relation to which the student is a '2011 gap year' student; or - an eligible student who started the present course on or after 1st September 2011 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which he or she began - o before 1st September 2011; or - o before 1st September 2012 and in relation to which the student is a '2011 gap year' student; - '2011 cohort' students will not be entitled to a new fee grant (regulation 16) but might be entitled to the higher Welsh Government Learning Grant of £5,780 (regulation 37, depending on individual circumstances).

-A '2012 cohort' student is a new system student who:
+A '2012 cohort' student is a student who:

-is an eligible student and who begins their present course on or after 1st September 2012 other than:

-1) an eligible student who started the present course on or after 1st September 2012 where that course is an end-on course following on from a course that started before 1st September 2012

-2) an eligible student who started the present course on or after 1st September 2012 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which the student began before 1st September 2012.
+- is an eligible student and who begins their present course on or after 1 st September 2012 other than: - an eligible student who started the present course on or after 1st September 2012 where that course is an end-on course following on from a course that started before 1st September 2012; - an eligible student who started the present course on or after 1st September 2012 having had their status as an eligible student transferred to that course as a result of one or more transfers of that status by the Welsh Ministers pursuant to Regulations made under section 22 of the Act from a designated course which the student began before 1st September 2012.